-Think before you shop: A guide to safe holiday gift buyingNovember 22nd, 2012 in Health /
+Think before you shop: A guide to safe holiday gift buyingNovember 22, 2012 in Medicine & Health / Health

 (Medical Xpress)—At this time of year, most of us are busy planning the holiday experience for families and loved ones.
 For the kids, it's about the anticipation and the toys.

 In the midst of the holiday baking, cooking and shopping, the last thing on our minds is often whether or not that hard to find Lego set or the doll that eats, drinks and wets itself is age appropriate and safe.

 "Often, people get so caught up in gift buying that they don't stop to consider if the gifts they're purchasing are safe for their children," said Susan Rzucidlo, M.S.N., R.N., Pediatric Trauma and Injury Prevention Program manager, Safe Kids Dauphin County at Penn State Hershey Children's Hospital.

 Rzucidlo says it is critical to buy the right toy for the right age.
 Toys should be developmentally appropriate to suit the skills, abilities and interests of the child.
 Even if you think a child is ahead intellectually for their age or can grow into the toy, the most important factor to consider is safety.

 The U.S. Consumer Product Safety Commission (CPSC) holds toy manufacturers to strict safety standards and requires them to label toys for age appropriateness.
 Always refer to labels for proper age recommendations.
 Toys labeled "not recommended for children under three" contain small parts that may pose a choking hazard, for example.